qr kod na stranku

 The territory of Hesse was delineated only in 1945, as Greater Hesse, under American occupation.
 It corresponds only loosely to the medieval Landgraviate of Hesse.

-subregions: Darmstadt Government Region, Giessen Government Region, Kassel Government Region
+Subregions: Darmstadt Government Region, Giessen Government Region, Kassel Government Region

-Suggested citation: Michal Páleník: EU regions - Hesse - DE7, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/DE7
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Hesse – DE7, IZ Bratislava, retrieved from: https://www.iz.sk/PDE7, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/DE7